7 weather changes to expect in October

 Tropical activity gradually starts to wane in October, but it can still be an active month for tropical storms and hurricanes, especially at the beginning of the month.

-October ranks as the third-most-active month (behind September and August) for tropical activity in the Atlantic Basin, typically producing about two named storms each year, one of which becomes a hurricane.
+October ranks as the third-most-active month (behind September and August) for tropical activity in the Atlantic Basin, typically producing two named storms each year, one of which becomes a hurricane.
 Every other October, on average, one of those hurricanes intensifies into a "major hurricane," achieving Category 3 or higher intensity on the Saffir-Simpson Hurricane Wind Scale.

-While most areas of the Atlantic Basin remain open for development in October, a lot of the tropical activity tends to shift westward as the disturbances that frequently roll off Africa during the peak of hurricane season begin to fade away.
-Any disturbances that do emerge off the coast of Africa in October will often run into hostile atmospheric conditions such as dry air and strong upper-level winds over the waters of the eastern tropical Atlantic.
+While most areas of the Atlantic Basin remain open for development in October, a lot of the tropical activity tends to shift westward as the disturbances that frequently roll off Africa during the peak of hurricane season start to fade away.
+Any disturbances that do emerge off the coast of Africa in October will often run into hostile atmospheric conditions, such as dry air and strong upper-level winds over the waters of the eastern tropical Atlantic.

-So, in October, we actually look closer to home for the best chances of tropical development.
+In October, we actually look closer to home for the best chances of tropical development.

 The western Caribbean Sea, the eastern Gulf of Mexico and the western and central Atlantic Ocean are the areas where you'll most likely find a tropical storm or hurricane in October.
 That means parts of the East and Gulf coasts of the U.S. remain at risk of a landfalling storm to occur.

-Between 1950 and 2021, the U.S. was impacted by 19 landfalling hurricanes during the month of October, according to NOAA's Hurricane Research Division.
+Between 1950 and 2022, the U.S. was impacted by 20 landfalling hurricanes during the month of October, according to NOAA's Hurricane Research Division.
 Of course, that doesn't include Superstorm Sandy since the former hurricane had lost its tropical characteristics before making landfall near Atlantic City, New Jersey, on Oct.
 29, 2012.

 ATLANTIC HURRICANE SEASON CAN REMAIN ACTIVE IN OCTOBER WITH POTENTIAL U.S. THREATS